 It is common for clients to require liability insurance before they will do business with a contractor.
 If a client hires a contractor and an accident occurs, the client may be on the hook to pay for the damages if the contractor does not have insurance.
 Therefore, many clients will want to see proof of insurance before hiring your company.

 Additionally, if your business serves as a subcontractor to a general contractor, you may also be required to have insurance by the general contractor.
 This is because the general contractor will be liable for any damages caused by their subcontractors, and if the subcontractor is uninsured, the general contractor will have to pay for any damages or injuries caused.

-Does commercial general liability insurance have a deductible?
+How much does commercial general liability insurance cost?

 How much commercial general liability insurance do I need?